 HOW will you teach these subjects to reach your goals?
 This page helps you to see that knowing the type of homeschooling approach you use, will actually affect your planning.

-In STEP FOUR of my website, I discuss homeschool approaches and use questions to help you find a method which may suit your family.
-Of course, none of this is set in concrete and you even find that you like a unit study approach when your children are younger and move to a more self directed approach as they mature and show their own interests.
+In Step Four of my website, I discuss homeschool approaches and use questions to help you find a method which may suit your family.
+Of course, none of this is set in concrete and you even find that you may like a unit study approach when your children are younger and move to a more self directed approach as they mature and show their own interests.
+Or - you might begin with Charlotte Mason and move to Textbooks! ....
+Or the other way around...
 That's all fine!

 How will your family homeschool?
 What will it "look" like?

 Having said that, I am aware of families who have successfully homeschooled their children all the way with textbooks.
 If you think that will really suit your child's learning style and fit the context of your home -then you will plan accordingly.